jakshi/references-devops/software.md

 * [open-source tool for testing if Kubernetes is deployed securely](https://github.com/armosec/kubescape)
 * [YAML DSL to enforce rules over your cloud, like tags etc.](https://cloudcustodian.io/)
 * entitlements-app is a Ruby gem which provides git-managed LDAP group configuration and access provisioning to your declared resources: https://github.com/github/entitlements-app
+* Teleport is the easiest, most secure way to access all your infrastructure: https://github.com/gravitational/teleport
+  * Teleport is an identity-aware, multi-protocol access proxy which understands SSH, HTTPS, RDP, Kubernetes API, MySQL, MongoDB and PostgreSQL wire protocols.

 # Data